FAQS

 What is an example of a daily challenge?

-Each challenge is built around a unique environmental theme, which are not released until 6am PT each day of October — and continue for every one of the 30 days of PGC.
+Each challenge is built around a unique environmental theme, released each morning starting October 1 and continuing for the 30 days of PGC.
 Themes range from food to water, zero waste to footprint, and much more.
 You can see more on the Challenge grid page.

 Where did the idea for PGC come from?